HIDDEN CANYON

 The trail to Hidden Canyon starts at the Weeping Rock Trailhead, the 7th stop on the Zion Canyon Shuttle, the same trailhead as for the Observation Point Trail and the East Rim Trail up to Cable Mountain, Deertrap Mountain, and the East Entrance Trailhead.

-Hike up the paved trail that zig-zags its way up the east side of the main canyon.
+Hike up the paved trail that zig-zags its way up the east side of Zion Canyon.
 Take your time; if you're not acclimated to uphill hiking, this could be quite strenuous.
 Soon enough you will come to the junction of the Hidden Canyon Trail; now it's time to choose the path less traveled!

 Soon enough, we reach the mouth of Hidden Canyon!
 Be careful crossing over the streambed; the large potholes usually have water in them.
 This is the end of the official trail, but you can hike up the canyon for another mile or so.

-Hidden Canyon Arch (Zion National Park) -- © 2017 Joe Braun Photography
+Hidden Canyon photo (Zion National Park) -- © 2017 Joe Braun Photography

 Climbing/scrambling experience definitely helps, but go only as far as you feel comfortable with.
 Remember: it's often harder to get back down.
 Eventually you will come to an impassible obstacle (like a 30-foot tall overhanging wall) and it will be time to turn around and head back.